regoclint/prac/Notes.md

     -When the indexed rows are used more often for querying its useful otherwise its more of a negative for writes https://www.youtube.com/watch?v=zDzu6vka0rQ
     https://www.youtube.com/watch?v=WmJuhKLQMA4

+SOAP vs REST vs GraphQL
+    - REST was supersceeded by SOAP was superceeded by CORBA
+    - SOAP is a protocol(developed by Microsoft), REST & GraphQL(developed by Fb) is an architectural pattern
+    - SOAP uses XML, REST can use anything
+    - GraphQl has one endpoint and the rest is a query and you can specify exactly what data u need on the fly
+    - GraphQL can get complex for rate limiting, api request logging etc. It is best when data requirements are changing frequently

+APIs best practices
+    -
+    - API versioning for major breaking changes, use URI, custom header

 HTTP - is synchronous, client to server protocol
 TCP - is asynchronous
 XMPP or Websockets - Peer to peer protocol -Stateful and long lived TCP connection